Regulation of cannabis in Québec

-Marijuana can be smoked on its own or mixed with tobacco.
+Marijuana can be smoked on its own.
+It is sometimes mixed with tobacco.

-It can be rolled in the shape of a cigarette called a joint, smoked in a pipe or mixed in muffin or cake recipes.
+It can be rolled in the shape of a cigarette called a joint, smoked in a pipe or added to muffin or cake recipes.

 The smoke has a strong smell.

-Hashish is often cut with other substances, such as henna, shoe polish, candle wax or tar.
+Hashish sold on the black market is often mixed (cut) with other substances, such as henna, shoe polish, candle wax or tar.